Under the Bridge: All Saints version

-"Under the Bridge" served as the third single (fourth in Japan) from English girl group All Saints' debut album, All Saints (1997).
-In the UK and Australia, it was issued as a double A-side with a cover of Labelle's "Lady Marmalade".
-It became All Saints' second number-one single on the UK Singles Chart.
+The English girl group All Saints released a cover of "Under the Bridge" as the third single from their debut album, All Saints (1997).
+In the UK and Australia, it was issued as a double A-side with a cover of the 1974 Labelle song "Lady Marmalade".
+It became All Saints' second number-one single on the UK singles chart.

-Background
+Composition

-"Under the Bridge" was slightly altered because it contained personal lyrics by Anthony Kiedis, and the All Saints covered it because they liked the overall sound and feeling of the recording.
+The lyrics were altered because it contained personal lyrics by Kiedis, and the All Saints covered it because they liked the overall sound and feeling of the recording.
 The All Saints version contains samples of the original recording, the most important one being the distinctive guitar playing in the beginning.
-The Red Hot Chili Peppers were, however, displeased with this version; Kiedis felt the cover was poorly recreated and, because the final verse, which contains the line "Under the bridge downtown / is where I drew some blood", was omitted, it lost all personal significance.
-He said of All Saints' version: "It was kind of funny, they looked so pretty and clean, it looked like they didn't know what they were singing about".
-The guitar on All Saints' version was played by Richard Hawley.
+The Red Hot Chili Peppers were displeased with this version; Kiedis felt the cover was poorly recreated and, because the final verse, which contains the line "Under the bridge downtown / is where I drew some blood", was omitted, it lost all personal significance.
+He said: "It was kind of funny, they looked so pretty and clean, it looked like they didn't know what they were singing about".
+Richard Hawley played guitar on the cover.

-Critical reception
+Reception

 British magazine Music Week gave the cover version a positive review, writing, "The soulful foursome weave their R&B spell around this classic Red Hot Chili Peppers song.
 Samples of the original [...] are included and this rendition loses none of the emotion."